 Jax was adopted from shelter at 7 and Started RMF in Nov 2020

-Jax was placed on steroids a couple years ago due to yelping in agony, every time you touched him on certain areas of his spine.
-Multiple X-rays, CT’s, blood tests and various forms of medication were prescribed.
-Even then, nothing explained his extensive pain, so, eventually he was diagnosed with IVDD. he steroids worked for a while, but he seemed to be anxious, and very dog reactive, which he hadn’t been previously.
+He was on steroids a couple years ago due to yelping in agony, every time you touched him on certain areas of his spine.
+Multiple X-rays, CT’s, blood tests and prescriptions of various forms of medication.
+Even then, nothing explained his extensive pain, so, eventually vets diagnosed him with IVDD.
+The steroids worked for a while, but he seemed to be anxious, and very dog reactive, which he hadn’t been previously.
 All he did was sleep and hide in his house or his indoor bed (he did have short bursts of energy but was not consistent)

 In Jan 2020 he ended up in emergency as he collapsed, had lost an excessive amount of weight and was vomiting.
 5 days in the hospital, after being told to say our goodbyes, we decided to take him home.